foundata/roundcube-plugin-identity-from-directory/README.md

 ## Configuration

-- Copy the template `config.inc.php.dist` to `config.inc.php` (composer may already have done this for you)
+- Copy the template `config.inc.php.dist` to `config.inc.php` (Composer may already have done this for you)
 - Edit `plugins/identity_from_directory/config.inc.php` as you need.
 The inline comments in the file will help you with that.